Lyon France is a city alive with light, color and flavor.

-It’s no coincidence that great advancements in motion pictures were made here by the Lumiere Brothers and surely no degree of happenstance that the city surrounds you with light and color today.
+It’s no coincidence that great advancements in motion pictures were made in Lyon by the Lumiere Brothers and surely no degree of happenstance that the city surrounds you with light and color today.

-No less can be said for the city’s food traditions.
+No less can be said for the city’s food traditions – Lyon is in France after all.
 Brightly colored treats abound in the patisseries and markets, and the flavors are as vivid as the colors.

-Les Halles de Paul Bocuse
+Les Halles De Paul Bocus

 Lyon is a city devoted to food at all levels and there is so much variety of delicious food throughout the city.
-Renowned chef and resteraunteur Paul Bocuse is based in Lyon, and the main city market, Les Halles de Paul Bocuse, carries his name in tribute to his culinary contributions.
+Renowned chef and restaurateur Paul Bocuse was based in Lyon.
+The main city market, Les Halles de Lyon – Paul Bocuse, carries the late chef’s name in tribute to his culinary contributions.

-Lyon at Night
+Lyon At Night

 The Rhone and Saone rivers sparkle at night.
 It’s hard to take a bad photo in this city.

 We arrived in Lyon, ready for a city experience and happy to be in one place for several nights.
-Our first stop was the Lumiere Museum, situated in the former Lumiere home and studio, a grand nouveaux art building.
+Our first stop was the Lumiere Museum, situated in the former Lumiere home and studio, a grand nouveau art building.
 Seeing the old film equipment and grainy old movies was a blast to the cinema past.

-Walk to Dinner in Lyon
+Walk To Dinner In Lyon

-There was no rest for the travel weary, so we put on our walking shoes and headed to dinner via a long walk along the Rhone and up to the Croix-Rousse neighborhood.
+There was no rest for the travel-weary, so we put on our walking shoes and headed to dinner via a long walk along the Rhone and up to the Croix-Rousse neighborhood.

-Dinner at Le Canut et Les Gones
+Dinner At Le Canut Et Les Gones

 We had good food and a nice bottle of wine at a non-touristy restaurant with kitschy decor – Le Canut et Les Gones.
-We were happy for the long walk home after indulging in three courses plus the amuse bouche.
+We were happy for the long walk home after indulging in three courses plus the amuse-bouche.
 We mosied back to the hotel after dinner, happy for the comfortable bed and ready to explore the city further.

 After less than a day, we already knew that Lyon was our kind of city.
 In an odd way, it quite reminded us of our home city, Philadelphia.
 Both cities live under the shadow of other cities (Paris and New York).